Methods of payment Abuse

 sudo apt-get remove package-name

-It is important to note that when deleting a package, the package management system can also automatically remove its dependencies that are no longer needed.
+It is important to note that when you uninstall a package, the package management system may also automatically remove its dependencies that are no longer needed.
+Some package management systems may have additional options for managing dependencies.
+For example, in APT you can use the apt-cache-depend package-name command to view a package's dependencies.